IvanGlaurdic/FoodDelivery/README.md

 - **User Authentication**: A secure login system ensures only registered users can access the app.

 ### Restaurant and Menu Management
-- **Restaurant Profiles**: Restaurants can create profiles, including essential information such as name, address, contact details, and working hours.
+- **Restaurant Profiles**: Restaurant owners can create profiles, including essential information such as name, address, contact details.
 - **Menu Creation**: Restaurant owners can manage their menus by adding, editing, or removing items, each with a name, price, description, and images.
 - **Cuisine Categories**: Restaurants can categorize their menu items into various cuisines for easy navigation.